 Hiram McGar also was active in Republican politics in the Third Ward (sometimes called the “bloody Third”), which included Hell’s Half Acre.
 In 1904 he asked that African Americans be represented at the county convention.
 His motion was defeated.

 By about 1907 McGar had become interested in baseball as a commercial venture.

 Dr. Richard Selcer in A History of Fort Worth in Black & White: 165 Years of African-American Life writes of McGar: “Sometime around the turn of the century he organized the first African-American team in Fort Worth.”
 That team, McGar’s Wonders, competed in the Lone Star Colored Baseball League, organized in 1897.

-Whereas Douglas Park was largely a participants park, McGar Park was an observers park: People went to McGar Park to watch other people compete.
+Whereas Douglas Park was largely a participants park, McGar Park was an observers park: People went to McGar Park to watch other people compete in sports.

 Sometimes McGar’s Wonders played at Douglas Park.

 But by 1910 McGar Park was hosting white teams as well.
 In April 1913 a team from the Swift packing plant beat the Masonic Home team, and the R.M.S.
 (Railway Mail Service) team beat the Rock Island team.

 “Lincoln club” may refer to the Lincoln, Nebraska team of the Western League.

 Selcer writes, “When the Lone Star League folded, McGar still owned both the Wonders and the stadium, and in 1913 he helped organize the Colored Baseball League of Texas and Oklahoma with the Wonders one of the six teams.